dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 # Mindfulness in Typescript code branching.
 Exhaustiveness, pattern matching, and side effects.
 1/2: "Exhaustive absurd"

-> This is the first post in a couple of posts about code branching in Typescript.
+> This is part one of two in our series about code branching in Typescript.
-> The first post serves as an introduction to the topic and supposed to be entry-level.
+> The first post serves as an introduction to the topic and is intended to be entry-level.
 It shows useful techniques of how to improve branching safety with explicit exhaustiveness checks.

-Most of us developers have written their first **if/else** statement when we were just newborns (that is, 0-years-experienced newborns in the industry).
+As Developers, we probably all wrote our first **if/else** statement when we were just newborns (that is, 0-years-experienced newborns in the industry).

 ```ts
 if (x > 5) {